Housing Mediation

 - Call Six Rivers for your initial confidential evaluation.

-- Work with the Six Rivers mediator to determine the best next step which may include communicating with the other person, getting referrals for other kinds of assistance, or discussing other options.
+- Work with a Six Rivers mediator to determine the best next step; this may include communicating with the other person, getting referrals for other kinds of assistance, or exploring other options.

-- If mediation might work, people may agree to meet in person or virtually to have a conversation, or can ask for “shuttle mediation,” where the mediator talks with each party separately.
+- If mediation might work, people may agree to “shuttle mediation,” where the mediator talks with each party separately.
+Sometimes, the parties choose to meet in person or virtually to have a conversation.
+Either form of mediation can be rewarding

 Mediators at Six Rivers Are: